 The CommuniGate Pro Server has Protection Options that can help you to deal with "spam".

 To protect your site from spammers, you should restrict the Server relaying functionality.
-Basically, only your own users should be able to use your Server to relay mail to other places on the Internet.
-Messages coming from other sources should go only to your own Accounts, and should be relayed to other Internet sites only when you explicitly allowed that type of relaying.
+Basically, only your own users should be able to use your Server to relay E-mail messages and Signal requests to other places on the Internet.
+Messages and Signal requests coming from other sources should go only to your own Accounts, and should be relayed to other Internet sites only when you have explicitly allowed that type of relaying.

-The simplest way to decide if an incoming SMTP message is coming from your own user is to look at the network (IP) address it is coming from.
+The simplest way to decide if an incoming SMTP message or a SIP request is coming from your own user is to look at the network (IP) address it is coming from.
 If all your users connnect from one or several LAN(s), you can treat all messages coming from those networks as "messages from Clients", and your Server will relay them to the Internet.

 Use the WebAdmin Interface to open the Network pages inside the Settings section (realm), and click the Client IP Addresses link.

 Enter the IP addresses on your client connect from, as well as the IP addresses of other systems that should be allowed to use your server as a mail relay:

 The IP addresses are specified in a multi-line format.
 See the Network section for more details.

 If you provide dial-up services, enter the IP address ranges you have allocated to your dial-up users.

 You can specify your Client IP Addresses using the reverse lookup domain names.

 Note: each Domain can have its own Client IP Addresses list, extending the Server-wide and Cluster-wide lists.